ntessore/flt/docs/index.rst

 This is a minimal Python package for fast discrete Legendre transforms (DLTs).
-The implementation uses a recursive version of the matrix relations by Alpert & Rokhlin (1991) to compute the DLT via a discrete cosine transform (DCT-II).
+The implementation uses a recursive version of the matrix relations by Alpert & Rokhlin (1991) to compute the DLT via a discrete cosine transform (DCT).
 [1]_ [2]_

 The package can be installed using pip::